 Ms Diamond invented a time machine called TIM, which stands for Time Inversion Machine, to travel back in time and learn about the past.
-Obsidian, the evil history teacher, stole Ms Diamond's plans and created his own Time machine.
-He decided it wasn't enough to just see the past - he wants to change it too!
+However, Obsidian, the evil history teacher, decided it wasn't enough to just see the past - he wants to change it too!